lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/ClustersandCDS.md

     { "keys": [ "version" ] },
     { "keys": [ "stage", "hardware_type" ] }
 ]}
-A subset is matched when the metadata from the selected route and weighted cluster contains the same keys and values as the subset’s metadata.
+A subset is matched when the metadata from the selected route and weighted cluster contains the same keys and values as the subset鈥檚 metadata.
 The same host may appear in multiple subsets.

 Cluster.LbSubsetConfig.LbSubsetSelector
 [Cluster.LbSubsetConfig.LbSubsetSelector proto]